Tunnelblick on macOS Catalina

-The following is the current status of issues that have been seen using Tunnelblick 3.8.1beta02 on macOS Catalina Beta 7 – "macOS Catalina Version 10.15 Beta (19A546d)"
+The following is the current status of issues that have been seen using the latest stable version of Tunnelblick on the latest version of macOS Catalina.

-NEW REQUIREMENT: Restarting the computer is required by macOS before connecting some configurations for the first time.
+NEW macOS REQUIREMENT: Restarting the computer is required by macOS Catalina before connecting some configurations for the first time.

-If a configuration requires a "tun" or "tap" system extension, the first time Tunnelblick asks macOS to load the appropriate system extension, macOS will tell the user that they must give permission to load system extensions signed by "Jonathan Bullard" in System Preferences : Security & Privacy : General.
-If the user give such permission by clicking "Allow", macOS must restart the computer before the permission will be honored.
+If a configuration requires a Tun or Tap system extension, the first time Tunnelblick asks macOS to load the appropriate system extension, macOS will tell the user that they must give permission to load system extensions signed by "Jonathan Bullard" in System Preferences : Security & Privacy : General.
+If the user gives such permission by clicking "Allow", macOS must restart the computer before the permission will be honored.
 After the permission has been given and the computer has been restarted, you may then connect all VPN configurations normally.